Neighborhoods

 The Investment Angle

 Industrial is the asset class that most local investors ignored for a decade and are now scrambling to enter.
 The US-34 corridor offers a legitimate entry point for buyers who can't compete with institutional capital in Denver's I-70 corridor.
-At $180 per square foot, you're still acquiring functional industrial space below replacement cost in many cases, particularly on older product that trades at a discount.
-NNN leases in this corridor are running $8–$12 per square foot net depending on building quality and clear height, which translates to cap rates in the 6–7% range on stabilized product — meaningfully better than apartment or retail deals in the same market.
+On older product that trades at a discount to newer tilt-up, you're often still acquiring below replacement cost.
+NNN leases in this corridor are running in a range that translates to cap rates meaningfully better than apartment or retail deals in the same market — check current comps with your broker.

 The risk factors are real and worth naming: older buildings with deferred mechanical systems, potential environmental liability on sites with long manufacturing histories (Phase I and Phase II ESAs are non-negotiable on this corridor), and the fact that the market is thin enough that a few bad comps can skew valuations quickly.
-The 61-day average DOM means you need patience, and SBA 504 financing — while attractive for owner-occupiers — adds process complexity.
-That said, for a buyer who does the diligence and buys at current pricing with a 10-year hold mentality, the US-34 Industrial Corridor offers a risk-reward profile that is hard to replicate in Northern Colorado commercial real estate right now.
+SBA 504 financing — while attractive for owner-occupiers — adds process complexity.
+That said, for a buyer who does the diligence and buys with a 10-year hold mentality, the US-34 Industrial Corridor offers a risk-reward profile that is hard to replicate in Northern Colorado commercial real estate right now.

 Bottom Line